kpet/spirv2clc/README.md

   Note that a static library build at the moment requires the user to manually provide the SPIR-V dependencies as static libraries in the target project (where you want to embed spirv2clc).
-* `CMAKE_POSITION_INDEPENDENT_CODE` - Whether to enable `fPIC` or similar flags when building the library.
-Ensure this matches the target project.

 To install the library after a successful build, run the following command:
 ```sh